Chairman of the Board of Management, Daimler AG & Head of Mercedes-Benz Cars

-Cassia is a 17-year-old AI developer and solar nanotechnology researcher from Toronto.
-She is passionate about using nanotechnology to make solar energy a more scalable technology using quantum dots and has done many projects in the field.
-With the help of experts from the University of Toronto, the University of Waterloo and Amp Solar Group, Cassia has worked at several labs advancing quantum dot research with the goal of making windows into solar panels.
-Her current focus lies in cellular agriculture where she is altering hormonal growth factors to decrease the price of lab grown meat, an environmentally efficient alternative to farmed meat.
-Cassia has spoken about her projects and research at Elevate Tech Fest, the KMPG Annual Conference and the SingularityU Summit.
+Cassia Attard is a 17-year-old AI developer and solar nanotechnology researcher from Toronto.
+She is passionate about using nanotechnology to make solar energy technology more scalable using quantum dots, and has done many projects in the field.
+With the help of experts from the University of Toronto, the University of Waterloo and Amp Solar Group, Cassia has worked at several labs advancing quantum dot research with the goal of turning windows into solar panels.
+She is currently focused on cellular agriculture -- specifically altering hormonal growth factors to decrease the price of lab grown meat, an environmentally efficient alternative to farmed meat.

 Dutch artist and innovator Daan Roosegaarde is a creative thinker who makes social designs that explore the relationship between people, technology and space.
 His fascination with nature and technology is reflected in his iconic designs such as Smart Highway (solar-powered roads that glow at night), Waterlicht (a virtual flood) and Smog Free Project (the world’s largest outdoor air purifier, which makes jewellery from smog).
 Daan graduated from The Berlage Institute with a Master’s in architecture.
 He founded